Zildj1an/ignores/README.md

-Many GitHub projects don't have the .gitignore file, let's create a pull requests to all of them!
+Many GitHub projects don't have the .gitignore file, which bothers me, so I will pull request all of them!

 - author Carlos Bilbao 2021
 - Contact: bilbao at vt.edu